H-E-F-F/Classifying-Music-Production-Aesthetic-from-Spotify-Audio-Features/README.md

 ## How to Run

-Open `Final_Project.Rmd` in RStudio and knit to PDF.
+Open `Final-Project.Rmd` in RStudio and knit to PDF.
 All required packages are loaded and listed in Section 1 of the notebook.
 Install any missing packages with `install.packages()` before knitting.